MicrosoftDocs/cpp-docs/docs/c-language/ASAN/asan-shadowbytes.md

 ## Code generation

-Once the shadow bytes have been written, either by the compiler generated code or the runtime.
-Then the following pseudo code shows how it would be simple to generate a check that would precede any load or store.
+Assume that specific shadow bytes will have been written, either by the compiler generated code, static data, or the runtime.
+Then the following pseudo code shows how it would be simple to generate a check which would precede any load or store.

 ```cpp
         ShadowAddr = (Addr >> 3) + Offset;